aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It’s about time I got out of that cookie.
+> 🥠 Never forget a friend.
+Especially if he owes you.
-Last update: Wed Mar  2 05:05:50 2022
+Last update: Thu Mar  3 05:05:56 2022